This review shows how the trip on board a Trenord regional train on the highly scenic railway line between Milan, Varenna and Tirano is like.

 As the train rides into Tirano, you can already see some Rhaetian Railways narrow-gauge trains parked in railway yards on the left-hand side.

-The Trenord station in Tirano for trains to Milan is conveniently situated right next to the Rhaetian Railways station, where you can catch narrow-gauge trains heading into Switzerland.
+The Trenord station in Tirano for trains to Milan is conveniently situated right next to the Rhaetian Railway station, where you can catch narrow-gauge trains heading into Switzerland.

 Indeed, many travellers come to Tirano by train specifically to experience the famous Bernina Express, a scenic railway operated by the Rhaetian Railways that runs between Tirano in Italy and Chur in Switzerland.